Shambhuraj11/Genai_tutorials/RAG_tut/README.md

    - Vector index is data structure used to efficiently store and retrieve high dimensional vector data, enabling fast similarity search and nearest neighbour queries.

+### Retrieval Processes

+   A. Standard naive approach:

+      - This works well with small chunks.

+   B. Sentence-window retrieval

+      - During retrieval, we retrieve the sentence that are most relevant to user query via similarity search and replace the sentence with full surrounding context (Using static-sentence-window around the context, implemented by retrieving sentences surrounding the one being originally retrieved)

+   C. Auto-merging/ Hierarchical  Retriever

+      - This aims to combine information from multiple resources.
+This method is useful when single corpus do not fully answer the user query rather answer lies in combining information from multiple resources.
+      - chances of overgeneralization and Computationally heavy

+   D. Ensemble Retrieval and Re-Ranking

+      - This method involves passing usery query across different retrievers.
+Ensemble retriever ensemble results from different retrievers.
+EnsembleRetriever rerank the results of constituent retriever based on reciprocal rank fusion algorithm